Copy DVD to USB with/without Computer in 2026: 3 Ways for PC/TV/Car

 Once everything is set, click the "Start" button.
 VLC will begin streaming and converting the DVD content into the file on your USB drive.
 You will see the progress bar moving along the seek bar area.
 Note that this process may take as long as the movie's duration, so keep your USB drive plugged in until the blue progress bar reaches the end.

 MakeMKV is a straightforward tool for ripping DVDs and Blu-rays into MKV files, a versatile and high-quality video format.
-Unlike other DVD rippers, MakeMKV focuses on preserving the video and audio quality without compressing the files, meaning it produces large files without loss of quality.
+Unlike other DVD rippers, MakeMKV focuses on remuxing- preserving the video and audio quality without compressing the files.
+This means you get the exact same quality as the original disc, but it also produces much large files compared with the compressed MP4.

 Step 1.
 Download and Install MakeMKV